benlaug/labgen-of/README.md

 ## Alternatives

-* The original version of LaBGen is [available on GitHub](https://github.com/benlaug/labgen).
+* The original patch-based version of LaBGen is [available on GitHub](https://github.com/benlaug/labgen).
 * A pixel-level variant of LaBGen, called LaBGen-P, is also [available on GitHub](https://github.com/benlaug/labgen-p).

 ## Testing